tinchou/Docs/aspnet/mvc/controllers/filters.rst

 For an `IAsyncResultFilter` the `OnResultExecutionAsync` combines all the possibilites of `OnAResultExecuting` and `OnResultExecuted`.
 A call to `await next()` on the `ResultExecutionDelegate` will execute any subsequent result filters and the action result, returning a `ResultExecutedContext`.
 To short-circuit inside of an `OnResultExecutionAsync`, set `ResultExecutingContext.Cancel` to true and do not call the `ResultExectionDelegate`.

 Filters vs. Middleware
 ----------------------
+In general, filters are meant to handle cross-cutting business and application concerns.
+This is often the same use case for :doc:`middleware </fundamentals/middleware>`.
+Filters are very similar to middleware in capability, but let you scope that behavior and insert it into a location in your app where it makes sense, such as before a view, or after model binding.
+Filters are a part of MVC, and have access to its context and constructs.
+Middleware can't easily detect whether model validation on a request has generated errors, and respond accordingly, but a filter can easily do so.